 MidFirst Bank is a member FDIC bank headquartered in Oklahoma City.
 It is one of the largest privately owned banks in the country.

-MidFirst offers five types of checking accounts, all of which have access to online and mobile banking features.
+MidFirst offers five types of checking accounts, all with access to online and mobile banking features.
 Their Live Free Checking Account comes with a free customizable Visa debit card, has no monthly maintenance fees but requires a minimum opening deposit of $100.

 Customers have access to three types of savings accounts.
 Their Performance Savings Account requires a minimum deposit of $100 to open and charges a $4 monthly fee if your daily account balance falls below $250.
-This type of account earns interest at a rate of 0.15% APY.
+This savings account earns interest at a rate of 0.35% APY.

 - Savings program available to kids under the age of 17